argoproj-archive/argo-site/docs/user_guide/applications/applications.md

 *   Click the name of the application to view details about the application.
 *   Click SPENDING to view how much has been spent running the application for a specific time period.

 In some cases, you may want to deploy and manage long-running services that are independent of a specific workflow.
 To identify each deployment, you assign it a name in the deployment type of YAML template.
-For configuration details, see [Creating a Deployment as a Long Running Service](../../yaml/deployment_template.md).
+For configuration details, see [Deployment Template](./../../yaml/deployment_template.md).

 # Monitoring and Scaling Deployments